agoering/spice-pinball/instructors/spice-libraries.md

 10. After reboot, press CTRL-D. The computer will fix itself!
 You will need to type in the following command:
     ```Curl -Os https://chrx.org/go && sh go -U spicegirl```

+### Configure Gallium

+1. Log into the UO Secure wireless with PEAP authentication.
+Click "No CA certificate is required," and uncheck "Ask for this password every time"
+2. Open Chrome.
+Set the home page to ```http://agoering.github.io/spice-pinball/docs/introduction/```
+3. Go to Settings -> Screensaver and disable screensaver.
+4. Go to Settings -> Power Manager -> System and at the bottom, unclick "Lock screen when system is going for sleep"

 ### Install Arduino and Sketchbooks